chriskonnertz/MazeGen/README.md

 Kotlin maze generator console application.

 This was a private weekend project just for learning Kotlin.
 The code is ugly, dirty, messy, ... you name it.
 However it was fun to learn Kotlin and in the same moment create a "useful" (well... more useful than an ordinary exercise programm) programm in a hackathonish way.
-So the code formatting, code stlye in general, comments, "architecture" and so on are everything else than impressive.
+So the code formatting, code style in general, comments, "architecture" and so on are everything else than impressive.

 * Open `maze.html` with your browser to see a generated maze
 * I believe that the exit field can be blocked by walls right on this field, consider it a bug